 Year One: Core audit

 The first year of the audit (2017-18) included an audit of practice which has now closed.
 The core audit examined care being provided to people with by inpatient and outpatient services using the core audit standards (pdf), based on the 2014 NICE schizophrenia guidelines.

 The NCAP report was launched under embargo on 25 June 2018 at the International Congress of the Royal College of Psychiatrists and has now been published.
 You can access the national report under Core audit tools and report.

 Year Two: Spotlight audit on Early Intervention in Psychosis services

 In the second year of the audit (2018/19) we’re focusing on the care provided to patients by EIP services.
 The standards (pdf) are based on the 2016 Early Intervention in Psychosis Access and Waiting Time Standard.

-We’ll be collecting data via case note audit form and a contextual data questionnaire in October and November 2018, and the report will be published in June 2019.
+We’ll be collecting data via case note audit form and a contextual data questionnaire in October and November 2018, and the report will be published in Summer 2019.
 You’ll find useful documents, including the timeline, under Resources for the EIP Spotlight audit.

 We work with professional bodies, voluntary sector providers and campaigning organisations.

 We comply with the CCQI ethical audit standards and don't require ethics approval or patient consent.